Many things go into the making of a photograph. However, only one will indeed be the key to a great picture.

 Exposure Triangle

-The exposure triangle is a common way of associating the three variables that determine the exposure of a photograph: aperture, shutter speed, and ISO.
-One must balance all three of these to achieve the desired result, an adjustment of one requiring adjustments of at least one of the others.
+The exposure triangle is a common way of associating the three variables determining a photograph’s exposure: aperture, shutter speed, and ISO.
+To achieve the desired result, one must balance all three, and adjusting one requires adjusting at least one of the others.

 Principles of Composition

-In general, composition aims to direct the viewer to see the point of the photograph.
+In general, composition aims to direct the viewer to the photograph’s point.
 The “point” may be an aesthetically pleasing scene or something containing a more complex story.
-Even a visually disturbing or discordant outcome is the result of efforts in composition.
+Composition efforts can even result in a visually disturbing or discordant outcome.

 The finer points of a particular composition rely on a range of “photographic elements” and the “principles of photographic art” for using them.